synic/whyvim/README.md

 VIM starts in `normal` mode, meaning, when you open VIM, you can't just immediately start typing code.
 The reason for this is another philosophy of
 VIM: you spend more time editing/manipulating/moving existing code than you do writing new code.

-Note that the presentation is only going to show a small fraction of what is possible in VIM, that even after using it for so long, you still learn new things all the time.
+In fact, you should really only enter the other modes for short bursts, and then get into the habit of going back to normal mode immediately.

 Here are some of the ways VIM can make you faster while editing a single file: